G-Node/python-odml/doc/tutorial.rst

 The remaining attributes can be defined later on, or are automatically generated in the process.

-If a value is defined, but the dtype not, as it is the case for our example above, the dtype is deduced automatically::
+If a value is defined, but the dtype is not, as it is the case for our example above, the dtype is deduced automatically::

     >>> print(prop1.dtype)